 The Danube turns a bit right again and we get the wind in our backs again.
 I put the kayak sail up and we’re headed straight for the train bridge of Komárno (Slovakia) and Komárom (Hungary).
 My tiny action cam’s battery dies after one more shot, so I continue with my phone.
 We see a construction site at the river and my map confirms that they’re building a new car bridge 200 meters before the train bridge.

 I can’t find a route number on my map or a name for the new bridge, so only much later I find out that Hungary refers to the bridge as Új Duna Híd (New Danube Bridge).
-A special fund of the European Union to increase connectivity between member states pays for it.
+A special fund of the European Union to increase connectivity between member states will pay for it.
 They plan on finishing it in 2020.

 We’re calmly paddling on to the one-and-a-half bridges We can see the outline of what it will be: one tall diagonal pillar will probably hold the road with cables.
 It looks like it will be asymmetrical, kind of like the Most SNP in Bratislava (the UFO).
 The advantage of putting the tower off-center in the river bed is probably that the shipping lane underneath it will be extra wide, which is necessary because it’s right next to the train bridge which has a few too many pillars.